-Brands have become intelligent in the way that they place their customers at a high pedestal and listen to their opinions.
+Brands have become intelligent in how they place their consumers on a high pedestal and listen to their opinions.
 Your customer is a huge and valuable source of data that you should pay utmost attention to.
-It helps you monitor your customers’ sentiment among other things.
-Let us see how brands monitor customer sentiment to enhance the customer experience.
+It helps you monitor your customers’ sentiment, among other things.
+Let us see how brands monitor customer sentiment to enhance customer experience.

 What data can your customer give you?

-Your customer often knows what he needs/wants.
+Your customer often knows what they need or want.
 They can help you understand their needs if you pay enough attention.
-Customers not only generate data about their demands and purchases but also latent information about their preferences, decisions, and journey through brands, products, and industries.
+Customers generate data about their demands and purchases and latent information about their preferences, decisions, and journey through brands, products, and industries.

 1. Sales and purchase data

 Irrespective of the industry you operate in, if you have products or services to sell, your customers will make several purchase decisions.
-These decisions when monitored and recorded will give you different trends for different demographics, geographies, time periods and even products.
+When monitored and recorded, these decisions will give you different trends for different demographics, geographies, periods, and even products.

 2. Customer sentiment data